 A varicocele is swelling in the scrotum due to a back up of blood in the main veins of the testicles.

 Copyright © Nucleus Medical Media, Inc.

 A varicocele is caused by a problem in the main vein of the testicle.
-Blood normally leaves the scrotum through the vein.
-When this vein is not working properly, the blood gets backed up into the scrotum.
-Varicoceles are rarely caused by kidney tumors, or other tumors in the location of the kidney.
+Blood normally leaves the testicle through the spermatic vein.
+When this vein is not working properly, the blood gets backed up and the veins bulge.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Varicoceles are usually easily diagnosed by exam.
 Your doctor may recommend tests to confirm varicoceles or rule out other conditions.